TheWhiteTower16/DeepSight/README.md

 ## Overview

 In this project, I developed an AI-powered, real-time Security Information and Event Management (SIEM) system that detects, analyzes, and responds to threats as they occur.
-With AI for intrusion detection, Natural Language Processing (NLP) for generating concise alerts, and advanced integration with the ?
-API for high-performance analysis, this system offers a robust solution for modern cybersecurity challenges.
+With AI for intrusion detection, Natural Language Processing (NLP) for generating concise alerts, and advanced integration with the Groq API for high-performance analysis, this system offers a robust solution for modern cybersecurity challenges.

 ### Technologies & Highlights